mark-when/docs/markdown-like.md

 # Markdown-like

 Markwhen is not markdown, but it is heavily inspired by markdown.
 Markwhen has its own [parser](https://github.com/mark-when/parser) but does not have a "built in" output format, aside from JSON.
 This is unlike markdown, which [historically produces `html`](https://daringfireball.net/projects/markdown/).
 While markdown blocks [correspond to html elements](https://github.github.com/gfm/), there is no analog in markwhen nor is there a preferred rendering for markwhen.
-Though the timeline view is the most popular view to render markwhen, it is not the only one.
+The timeline view is the most popular view to render markwhen, but it is not the only one.
 Remaining agnostic to whatever view is rendering markwhen is a goal of the language.

-This distinguishment of markwhen from markdown is completely on purpose: the content, structure, and most likely desired rendering of markwhen is different than markdown.
+This distinguishment of markwhen from markdown is on purpose: the content, structure, and most likely desired rendering of markwhen is different than markdown.
 They are definitly similar, but it is its own type of file.

 ---